Tom Bigelow: USAC/CART

 Bigelow raced in USAC and CART in 17 seasons (1968–1983 and 1985), with 104 combined career starts, and started in the Indianapolis 500 every year during 1974 to 1982.
 He finished in the top-ten 39 times, with his best finish in second position in 1978 at Texas World Speedway and Milwaukee.

 Bigelow started in nine straight Indianapolis 500 races between 1974 and 1982, his best finish was sixth in 1977.

 Sprint car

 Bigelow was the 1978 USAC Sprint Car Series Champion.
 He became the leader in USAC Sprint car single season wins with fourteen.
 Bigelow won 52 USAC Sprint Car races in his career.

 Return to midget cars

-He returned to his roots won the 1984 USAC National Midget Series Champion.
+Bigelow returned to his roots won the 1984 USAC National Midget Series Champion.
 He finished fourth, third, and ninth in the following three season.
 He also won the 1982 USAC Midwest Regional midget car title.
 His car (number 16) was owned by Carl Sandy, husband of Carol Sandy and father of Duane, Mathew, and Troy Sandy.